Valentin Duc

 Joseph Valentin Duc (24 January 1858 – 23 February 1915) was a French operatic tenor.

-Valentin Duc is known for the creation of Karloo in Patrie ! by Paladilhe (20 December 1886), Déjanire by Camille Saint-Saëns (1898) with a revival at the Odéon in November 1898, Prométhée by Gabriel Fauré (1900), Messaline by Isidore de Lara (1903), Les Hérétiques by Charles-Gaston Levadé (29 August 1905).
+Valentin Duc is known for the creation of Karloo in Patrie! by Émile Paladilhe (20 December 1886), Déjanire by Camille Saint-Saëns (1898) with a revival at the Odéon in November 1898, Prométhée by Gabriel Fauré (1900), Messaline by Isidore de Lara (1903), Les Hérétiques by Charles-Gaston Levadé (29 August 1905).

 Biography

 Born in Béziers, Joseph Valentin Duc was a French singer, operatic forte ténor.
 He is known for his repertoire at the Opéra de Paris, the Théâtre des Arènes in Béziers and world tours that took him from Monte Carlo to St. Petersburg, from Baltimore to Seville...

 Son of Valentin Duc (or Duch) and Marie Fabre, originating from Tignes (Kingdom of Sardinia), he was the third in a line of eight children.
 These parents moved to Béziers in 1850, joining a previously established Duc branch (Jean Duc, trader, spouse Anne-Marie Gayraud, and Laurent Duc, everyday worker), spouse Marie Peronne).
 In the Census Table of Class 1878, he is noted as postilion of occupation on that date.
 He left Béziers in 1879 for his military service at Rochefort.
 His fencing practice must have encouraged his stage fluency in performances of historical opera.
 He was spotted by Cazeaux.

 He was in Paris in 1883, staying at 56 bd Richard Lenoir (27 October 1883) and received at the Conservatoire de Paris (Cf. § 2.1.
 Formation).
 On leaving the conservatory on 3 June 1885, he resided at 16 bd Montmartre.

 On April 30, 1891, he married Marie Catherine Plomteux, annuitant (born 29 December 1850 in Hannut, Belgium).
 They resided at 29 place du Marché-Saint-Honoré.
 He then legitimized Robert, born 29 November 1890, by this act.

 Leaving the Opera in 1893, he then resided in Béziers "villa Frescaty" at 29 rue des Saint-Simoniens.
 He remained there until his death on 23 February 1915.
 Although he resided in town, he only sang at the Grand-Théâtre during exceptional events.
 He never belonged to the permanent troupe.